seatable/seatable-admin-docs/docs/upgrade/migrate-seatable-release.md

 !!! warning "docker-compose vs docker compose"

     The usage of `docker-compose` (with - in the command) is not supported any longer.
 Please switch to the new command `docker compose`.
-Please ask google for help with your linux system.
+Please refer to the [offical install instructions](https://docs.docker.com/compose/install/).
 For debian and ubuntu this might be sufficient:

     ```bash
     apt update && \